scilus/scilpy/docs/source/documentation/btensor_scripts.rst

 ======================================================

+The scripts for multi-encoding multi-shell multi-tissue CSD (memsmt-CSD) are based on P. Karan et al., Bridging the gap between constrained spherical deconvolution and diffusional variance decomposition via tensor-valued diffusion MRI.
+Medical Image Analysis (2022).
+We recommend reading it to understand the scope of the memsmt-CSD problem.

 If you want to do CSD with b-tensor data, you should start by computing the fiber response functions.
 This script should run fast (less than 5 minutes on a full brain).
 ::